8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 • More

-Next to Jokulsarlon is the famous Diamond Beach.
-It is a short stretch of shoreline where the lagoon's waters meet the sea.
-As icebergs are pushed around and melted by the saltwater, some of them rest on the black sands of the beach, giving it a jeweled appearance, hence the name Diamond Beach.
+Adjacent to Jokulsarlon Glacier Lagoon is Diamond Beach, a short stretch of shoreline where the lagoon's waters meet the sea.
+As icebergs are pushed around and melted by saltwater, some wash up on the beach's black sands, giving the shore a jeweled appearance, hence the name.

-Your next stop is the eastern town of Hofn.
-This quaint, picturesque fishing town is famous for its lobster.
+You can head to the eastern town of Hofn next.
+This fishing town is famous for its langoustine, a small and tasty lobster.
 It could be the perfect place to stop for dinner.
-Many of the restaurants in town offer plenty of menu items that include the town's most precious commodity.
+Many restaurants in town offer menu items featuring the town's signature seafood.

 Read more